-Sumire started her violin studies at the age of three.
+Born in Oita, Japan, Sumire started her violin studies at the age of three.
 She has studied violin under Akiko Tatsumi, Eduard Schmieder, and Zakhar Bron.
-She is currently pursuing the Master of Music under Masao Kawasaki at The Juilliard School, where she has served as a Concertmaster and Principal Second of the Juilliard Orchestra.
-As a founder of The Ansonia Quartet, she has raised $10,000 in 9 days on a crowdfunding website, and carried out a first international tour to Japan during the Summer 2017.
-The quartet has performed in 3 countries and 6 cities, and has been selected to join the Honors Chamber Music Program and Gluck Community Service Fellowship for 2017/18 Season at Juilliard.
+She is currently pursuing the Master of Music under Masao Kawasaki at The Juilliard School, where she has served as a Co-Concertmaster of the Juilliard Orchestra and received the Williams Schuman Prize as the most outstanding graduate student in the Music division.